UGC works because it invites happy customers to speak on your behalf.

 Why it works

-We love IKEA’s campaign because it showcases IKEA products in everyday life.
+IKEA’s campaign is a great example of effective UGC because it showcases IKEA products in everyday life.
 Furniture shoppers have a hard time envisioning how a Swedish sofa will look in their living room, after all.
+Seeing this UGC can encourage customers to purchase the items for their own homes, after seeing how it looks in others’.

-But IKEA addressed this pain point with a UGC campaign.
-This content gave other customers an idea of what to expect when they bought IKEA furniture.
+IKEA addressed this pain point with its UGC campaign.
+The content gave other customers an idea of what to expect when they bought IKEA furniture.

 Do the same for your brand, especially if you sell a large or high-ticket type of item, like furniture.
 You can minimize customer objections and the time needed to educate your shoppers, saving your team a lot of heartache.